-I’m not lying when I say anybody can make this.
-Just 5 ingredients, a little rolling and you’re 2o minutes away from soft, pillowy gnocchi.
-It’s vegan too, the sweet potatoes not only adding flavor, but mimicking the binding of eggs.
+I’m not lying when I say anybody can make this gluten-free sweet potato gnocchi recipe.
+Just 5 ingredients, a little rolling and you’re 20 minutes away from soft, pillowy gnocchi.

 Here’s the separate post for that recipe because I have more ideas (and photos) for how you can incorporate it into several meals.
 Wishing you all a great week, and thanks for stopping by. xo

 Press play to learn how to make this Gluten-Free Sweet Potato Gnocchi!

 - 1/2 cup + 2 tablespoons of mashed & smooth, roasted sweet potato (157 grams)

 - 1/4 cup + 1 tablespoon almond flour (38 grams)